dojo/cli/README.md

 `dojo`

-This should output the following:
+This command should output the following:

 ```
 dojo help